MasatoKokubo/DebugTrace-java/README.md

 DebugTrace-java
 ===========

-DebugTrace-java ia a library to output logs for debug.
+DebugTrace-java ia a library to output logs for debugging.
 It can be used in Java 8.

-The following are an example of java source used DebugTrace methods and the log of when the example was executed.
+The following is an example of Java source used DebugTrace methods and the log of when it has been executed.
-Log body is automatically indent.
+The log body is automatically indent.

 #### Example used DebugTrace-java